eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

 So how exactly is asynchronous function useful here?
 Without going too detailed (but feel free to really think about this more), the usage of `setInterval` here allows multiple asteroids on the screen to move "at the same time" (not *exactly* the case but it is a good intuition).

 In other words, each asteroid has its own spawn function that is moving it.
-For collision detection, instead of having one `for` loop that checks the collision between the rocket and every asteroid on the screen, use a simple `if` condition within the `setInterval` (`spawn_helper`) function that is moving each asteroid, and have that check the collision between this asteroid and the rocket.
+For collision detection, instead of having one `for` loop that checks the collision between the rocket and every asteroid on the screen, use a simple `if` condition within the `setInterval` (`move`) function that is moving each asteroid, and have that check the collision between this asteroid and the rocket.
 As such, you are exploiting the asynchronous nature of JavaScript.

 ## FAQ